QuantumKitHub/MPSKit.jl/docs/src/man/algorithms.md

 with a last algorithm - GradientGrassmann - implemented for both finite and infinite systems.

-MPSComoving, which is a finite patch of mutable tensors embedded in an infinite MPS, is handled as a finite system where we only optimize over the patch of mutable tensors.
+WindowMPS, which is a finite patch of mutable tensors embedded in an infinite MPS, is handled as a finite system where we only optimize over the patch of mutable tensors.

 ### DMRG